Carpal Tunnel Chiropractor: A Guide to Relief

 It might seem strange to have your neck examined for a wrist problem, but there’s a direct connection.
 The nerves that control your hands and fingers originate in your cervical spine (your neck).
 If the vertebrae in this area are out of alignment, they can interfere with nerve signals, contributing to carpal tunnel symptoms.
 This is why upper cervical chiropractic care can be so effective.
 At Lazar Spinal Care, we use advanced methods like Quantum Spinal Mechanics (QSM3) to gently correct the alignment of your entire spine, starting from the top.
 By restoring proper posture and balance, we can take the pressure off the median nerve along its entire path.

-Clearing Up Myths About Chiropractic for Carpal Tunnel
+Common Myths About Chiropractic and Carpal Tunnel

 Many people believe carpal tunnel requires aggressive medical intervention, but that’s often not the case.
 Chiropractic care is a safe, gentle, and effective treatment that avoids drugs and surgery.
 Studies have shown that people with carpal tunnel syndrome often experience significant improvements in pain, grip strength, and range of motion after receiving chiropractic adjustments.
 It’s a conservative approach that works with your body’s natural ability to heal.
 If you’re curious about how this could work for you, learning what to expect as a new patient can help you feel confident in taking the first step toward lasting relief.